cnsoft/cocos2d-kamcord-ios/README.md

 ## How to use Kamcord

 We've tried to keep the Kamcord API as simple as possible.
-The only class you will need to interface with is `KCManager`, which is included by `cocos2d.h`.
+The only class you will need to interface with is `KCManager`, which is automatically included for you in `cocos2d.h`.
 To get an instance, call `[KCManager sharedManager]`.

 KCManager's public API is broken down by different functionalities.